wevote/WeVoteReactNative/docs/working/DEBUGGING_TOOLS.md

 <img src="https://github.com/wevote/WeVoteReactNative/blob/develop/docs/iOS%20Debugger%20Menu.png" alt="alt text" width="600" >

+There is a very similar menu in Android.
+When you turn on "Remote debugging" in iOS the chrome tools will launch, in android you may have to launch them yourself `http://localhost:8081/debugger-ui`

+HTTP/Ajax/XHR requests are hard to debug in simulators, since the requests go through proxy simulators.
+In config.js if you enable LOG_NATIVE_HTTP_REQUESTS to true, much of the request info will end up in the console log in the debugger.

 ## Viewing server logs
   If you would like to see the server logs while developing, you can follow these steps.